NicolasRojas-CENG/HomeMonitorSystem_BuildInstructions/README.md

 The database being used to support our application is Firebase.
 Firebase is a multi tool application that allows the user to control,grow, and analyize a database for your app.

+##### Steps to setup Firebase.
+The main Steps are:
+- Step 1: Create a Firebase project.
+- Step 2: Register your app with Firebase
+- Step 3: Add a Firebase configuration file(google-services.json)
+- Step 4: Add Firebase SDKs to your app

-Google provides a very easy to follow and indepth setup for firebase in the link below.
+Google provides a very easy to follow and indepth setup for firebase.
+Use the link below to setup your app for firebase.
+When on the website, make sure you have all the prerequisites, and once that is complete, option 1 is the recommended option to follow.

 [Firebase Setup](https://firebase.google.com/docs/android/setup)

+Once the setup is complete, go into your project, click database and create a database.
+The structure of the database should be created like the one below.

 ### Database Structure